Said-FD/hoshi-test/README.md

-# hoshi-test
+# View Transition API test

-Just a test
+Test of the declarative approach of the View Transition API using HTML and CSS only